arpanpramanik2003/fruit-veg-classification/README.md

 ```

 ## 📷 Model & Image Preprocessing
-- The model is a **CNN-based classifier** trained on a dataset of fruits and vegetables.
+- The model uses **EfficientNet** as the backbone for feature extraction.
 - Input images are resized to **224x224 pixels** before inference.
+- The model has achieved high accuracy during training and testing.

 ## 📊 Prediction Output
 - **Class Label:** Name of the detected fruit/vegetable